rhys-h-walker/rhys-h-walker/README.md

 - BubbleSort
 - Queue *All types*
 - Binary data type *Idea not fully fleshed out yet*
+- Red-Black-Tree *Worked on this as part of my university course but may be looking to remake this*
+- Linked list

 ## Plans
 My plan is to work through creating basic but fundamental algorithms that will give me a better base when working on larger projects.